xysheep/jekyll-now/_posts/2017-10-24-Set up deep learning system for Windows with Nvidia GPU.md

 After installing keras, we need to pick a backend.
 Keras use tensorflow by default.
 We can change it by editing the "~/.keras/keras.json" file. ~ is the path of user folder.
 #### Tensorflow

-And install the newest GPU version of tensorlfow by following script.
-For tensorflow, we have to use "pip install" instead of "conda install".
 ```
 conda install tensorflow-gpu
 ```